2i2c-org/team-compass/people/time-off.md

 (time-off:annual-expected)=
 ## End-of-year expected time off

-The **final 14 days of the year are "expected time off" for all of 2i2c**.
+The **final 14 days and the first 3 days of the year are "expected time off" for all of 2i2c**.

 During this time our organization operates at a reduced capacity and with greatly diminished commitments to our {external+docs:ref}`service level objectives <objectives:stability>`.